opsone-ch/documentation/general/backup.rst

 Configuration
 =============

-* a snapshot is created once a day and kept for 7 days
+* a snapshot is created once a day and kept for 30 days
-* a snapshot is created once a week every monday and kept for 4 weeks

 .. tip::